 - While fermenting, don't place the jar somewhere too hot or it might get black mold

-- If black mold appears, add some more sugars (so our good microbes multiply and could outnumber the bad guys) & wait to see.
+- If black mold appears, add some more sugars (so our good microbes multiply and could outnumber the bad guys) & wait to see the result.
 If the situation doesn't improve, you may need to start a new batch

 - Clean the jars before making the GE